CAFapi/util-flyway-installer/README.md

 # Flyway Database Installer

-The Liquibase Database Installer is a generic  java application that will create and update databases using the supplied Liquibase change log.
+The Flyway Database Installer is a generic  java application that will create and update databases using the supplied Flyway change log.

 ## Consuming the Installer
 To make use of the installer use the following steps:

 1. Create a new Java project.
-2. Add com.hpe.caf.util-liquibase-installer as a dependency.
+2. Add com.github.cafapi.util-Flyway-installer as a dependency.
-3. Create a Liquibase change log called changelog.xml and place this in the resources folder of the project.
+3. Create a Flyway change log called changelog.xml and place this in the `resources` folder of the project.
 4. Build the project with the mainClass as:

-   `com.hpe.caf.utilliquibaseinstaller.Application`
+   `com.hpe.caf.utilFlywayinstaller.Application`

 This will produce a .jar specific to your project.

 Note: The installer comes prepackaged only with Postgresql and h2 drivers.
 If you need to use another database driver you must add it as a dependency to your own project.

 ## Example POM
-Below is an example project's POM showing how to build using the Liquibase installer.
+Below is an example project's POM showing how to build using the Flyway installer.
 <groupId>com.hpe.caf</groupId>
 <artifactId>boilerplate-db</artifactId>
 <version>1.0-SNAPSHOT</version>